dahua966/Leonardo/README.md

 Technology is both Jesus and Satan ,don't use the technolog to hurt people!Forever!

+I have write an essay on Freebuf about it :http://www.freebuf.com/articles/terminal/131193.html

-More detail can you see in my blog http://huasir.pro
+You can change you ideas with me in my blog http://huasir.pro